Offspringjunky90/Good-README-Generator/README.md

     ## Tests
     undefined
     ## Questions
-    If you have any questions about this projects, please contact me directly at RobAAugusta@gmail.com.
+    If you have any questions about this project, please contact me directly at RobAAugusta@gmail.com.
 You can view more of my projects at https://github.com/Offspringjunky90.